DealDay/STM2-CI-CD/README.md

 ### Delete test folders
         make clean_test
 ### Deploy to target
+The target must be connected to the computer
         make deployToTarget
 You can delete files in Firmware/Application and add your customised code there